 Comments can be a tricky thing as the anonymous nature of the web seems to bring out the jerk in many people.
 So here’s how I handle comments: 1) I reserve the right to edit, delete, or not publish any comment for any reason.
 In general, I want to encourage debate and conversation, but if you’re rude, vulgar, insulting, etc., your comment may be deleted.
 2) Any comment left here is my property and I can use it however I like.
 You recognize this fact when you leave a comment here.

-I reserve the right to change these and any other policies when and how I like.
+I reserve the right to change these and any other policies when and how I like (even without updating this page).
 As I said earlier, check back for changes if you have any questions.
 This post will be included in my “about” section so it will be easy to find.